tuplo/unhandler/README.md

   <img src="https://david-dm.org/tuplo/unhandler.svg">
 </p>

 Creates bug reports for uncaught exceptions and unhandled rejections.
-Works like a DYI Sentry client.
+Works like a DYI Sentry client for NodeJS.
 Can publish bug reports on different trackers simultaneously.
+Not suited to be used on browsers as it would need to expose your APIs' access secrets to the public.

 ## Install